go-via/via-plugin-picocss/README.md

 	v.Config(via.Options{
 		DocumentTitle: "Via Counter",
+		Plugins: []via.Plugin{
 		// Plugin is placed here.
 Use picocss.WithOptions(pococss.Options) to add the plugin
-		// with a different color theme or to enable a classes for a wide range of colors.
+		// with a different color theme or to add an aditional stylesheet with a wide range
-		Plugins: []via.Plugin{
+    // of colors.
 			picocss.Default,
 		},
 	})